 My contracts were for one year from the published date.
 This is a relatively short period when compared to contracts that span 3-5 years.
 The shorter contract is a boon in the event the relationship isn’t working, or the author or publisher wishes to terminate.
-My termination requires a 90-day notice and there is no cost associated with ending the agreement.
+My termination required a 90-day notice and there was no cost associated with ending the agreement.

-My contracts are on a per-book basis with no commitment tying up future books.
+My contracts were on a per-book basis with no commitment tying up future books.
 This is particularly important when writing a series or serial where a contract may commit future books to that publisher for the agreement’s term.
-An author may end up making due with the publisher or leaving books unpublished until the contract can be terminated.
-Contracts are important and they aren’t all the same.
+An author may end up making do with the publisher or leaving books unpublished until the contract can be terminated.
+Contracts are important, and they aren’t all the same.

 Paper Book Quality

 Publishing houses will likely use printing services of a high quality.
-Personally, I’m satisfied with Createspace and the quality of their books.
-However, printing houses will often have more size, style and color options as well as better quality paper and bindings.
+Personally, I’m satisfied with Amazon and the quality of their paperback books.
+However, printing houses will often have more size, style, and color options as well as better quality paper and bindings.
 Many professional print houses are not “print on demand” so there will be a sizable minimum order or set-up fee that may exceed what the author wants to invest.
 This was a significant challenge in my case.

 So, Why Go Indie?

 For someone who knew squat, my experience with a small press was highly instructive.
 The editing process improved my writing.
 The service was professional and respectful, the contracts fair.